Red Wolf (bull): Background

 Red Wolf was born in 1988.
-He was red with a white face.
-Red Wolf's first owner was Don Kish of Kish's Buckin' Bulls.
+He was red with a mottled white face and both his horns were large and pointed downwards.
+Red Wolf's first owner was Don Kish of Kish's Buckin' Best.
 Red Wolf went to the 1994 National Finals Rodeo (NFR) while still with Don Kish.
 He competed multiple times at the NFR and was a contender for the PRCA Bucking Bull of the Year in 1994 and won it in 1996, receiving that honor as well as Sierra Circuit Bucking Bull of the Year in 1996.